Henry Behrens

 Henry Behrens (born c.
 1895 – 1961), also known as Colonel Peewee, was a British performer known for being recognized during his lifetime as the smallest man in the world.
 Standing at approximately 30 inches (76 cm) tall, he traveled extensively across various countries and was promoted as the world's smallest man.

 Life

 Details about Henry Behrens's early life, including his exact birth date, place of birth, and family background, are not widely documented.
 He was reportedly born in Brazil from German parents, although later lived and worked in the United Kingdom.
-His parents were of normal stature.
+His parents were of average stature.

-Behrens spoke four languages fluently.
-He was discovered by Burton Lester, a talent scout for midgets, who signed him up for his show.